Sarah E. Anderson: Women enfranchisement

 A year prior to her husband's death, Congress passed the Edmunds–Tucker Act, which amongst many restrictions also disenfranchised women.
 In 1894, Congress passed the Enabling Act, allowing Utah to submit an application for statehood, ratify a constitution, and elect state officials.
-In Section 4 of the Enabling Act it was not clarified that women denied the right vote to ratify the state constitution, it used the phrase "qualified voters of said proposed state."
-Previous in Section 2 it was clearer in mentioning the same eligibility should be used for the ratification vote as was voting for delegates, with being male was listed as a qualification.
-Further complicating things Section 19 stated that state government official could be elected at the time of the ratification vote and did not mention any qualifications to vote.
+Section 4 of the Enabling Act did not clarify that women were denied the right to vote to ratify the state constitution; it used the phrase "qualified voters of said proposed state."
+Previously in Section 2, it was clearer in mentioning the same eligibility should be used for the ratification vote as was voting for delegates, with being male listed as a qualification.
+Further complicating things, Section 19 stated that state government officials could be elected at the time of the ratification vote and did not mention any qualifications to vote.
 What qualifications were required came into question and women began asking to be registered to vote.
-The Utah Commission which was a federal appointed group was tasked with making lists of registered voters.
-Not wanting to interpret the law and face criticism they suggested listing all females on a separate list so they could be easily dismissed if needed.
-However the Utah Commission did not ultimately make this decision because on August 6, 1895, Anderson used this basis to go to local Deputy registrar Charles Tyree to register as a voter.
+The Utah Commission, which was a federally appointed group, was tasked with making lists of registered voters.
+Not wanting to interpret the law and face criticism, they suggested listing all females on a separate list so they could be easily dismissed if needed.
+However, the Utah Commission ultimately did not make this decision because on August 6, 1895, Anderson used this basis to go to local deputy registrar Charles Tyree to register as a voter.
 Tyree refused her petition.
 She successfully challenged this refusal to register her as a voter by arguing her case in a District Court.

 Judge H.W.
 Smith ruled in her favor, allowing women to vote for ratification and state officials.
-Several well respected lawyers helped her in success they included; Franklin S. Richards, Samuel R. Thurman, and H.P.
+Several well-respected lawyers helped her in success, including Franklin S. Richards, Samuel R. Thurman, and H.P.
 Henderson.
 Tyree, with the help of prominent attorney Arthur Brown, appealed it to the territorial Supreme Court, where Anderson ultimately lost.
 Two out of the three judges agreed the Enabling Act did not afford women the right vote to ratify the new state constitution or for state officials and Anderson had lost her case.
 Justice William H. King gave the dissenting opinion.
-Many women withdrew from politics as a result of the Supreme Court ruling, however Anderson continued.
+Many women withdrew from politics as a result of the Supreme Court ruling, but Anderson continued.
 Utah's new constitution did contain perimeters allowing women to be enfranchised.

 Legislator

 Anderson would become one of the first women elected to Utah legislature during the 1896 elections.
 In office, she served as the chairperson of the House Committee on Public Health, although few of her bills passed.
 She authored two bills, HB 39 and HB 26.
 HB 39 was concerning police officers and fire commissioners.
 More specific details are not known about HB 39.
 This bill died because of a bad report in committee.
 HB 26 had the objective of teaching the results of drug and narcotic use in schools.
-This bill was also terminated but a substitute bill with the same provisions was put into place in state statutes.
+This bill was also terminated, but a substitute bill with the same provisions was codified in state statutes.